 We cut back to Supernova reappearing at Rip Hunter’s lab.
-Rip says that they stopped Mr. Mind but not before he wreaked unimaginable havoc on 50 plus Earths.
-That the whole notion of there is a Mutliverse beyond the reality they know is too dangerous a secret to spread.
-That none of them can tell anyone what happened here.
+Rip says that they stopped Mr. Mind but not before he wreaked unimaginable havoc on 50-plus Earths.
+That the whole notion of there is a Multiverse beyond the reality they know is too dangerous a secret to spread.
+None of them can tell anyone what happened here.

 Rep then comments that he needs to analyze the effects of Mr. Mind’s rampage on New Earth and its time stream.
 Booster asks Rip if he worries that so much has been broken.
-Rip asks if the universe broken or opened?
+Rip asks if the universe is broken or opened.
 That there is so much more happening out there than they could ever have imagined.
 That is not broken.
 That’s the way things should be.
-Welcome to a new Multiverse of possibility.
+Welcome to a new Multiverse of possibilities.
 Welcome home.
-We see Rip, Booster and Daniel in their time sphere traveling through all the different Multiverses.
+We see Rip, Booster, and Daniel in their time sphere traveling through all the different Multiverses.

 We cut to Booster Gold visiting Doc Magnus.
 Magnus tells Booster that when Booster brought Skeets to him a year ago that Magnus made a backup copy.
 That Skeets won’t remember anything of the last year, but he can be restored.
 Magnus restores Skeets’ memory into his new body.
 Skeets then asks Booster if he missed anything.